The Magic Flute: Roles

-Instrumentation
+Orchestration

 The work is scored for two flutes (one doubling on piccolo), two oboes, two clarinets (doubling basset horns), two bassoons, two horns, two trumpets, three trombones (alto, tenor, and bass), timpani and strings.
 It also requires a four-part chorus for several numbers (notably the finales of each act).
 Mozart also called for a stromento d'acciaio (instrument of steel) to perform Papageno's magic bells.
 This instrument has since been lost to history, though modern day scholars believe it to be a keyed glockenspiel, which is usually replaced with a celesta in modern-day performances.

 Charles Rosen has remarked on the character of Mozart's orchestration:

 Die Zauberflöte has the greatest variety of orchestral color that the eighteenth century was to know; the very lavishness, however, is paradoxically also an economy as each effect is a concentrated one, each one—Papageno's whistle, the Queen of the Night's coloratura, the bells, Sarastro's trombones, even the farewell in scene 1 for clarinets and pizzicato strings—a single dramatic stroke."

 Synopsis

+Overture

-The opera begins with a brassy cadence associated with the Priests of the Temple of Wisdom, and transitions to a lively fugue, which Mozart composed after the other parts of the opera were complete.
+The overture, composed after the other parts of the opera were complete, begins with a solemn three-chord sequence from the brass, associated with the Priests of the Temple of Wisdom.
+(The number three is highly significant in Freemasonry and recurs as the number of ladies, boys and temples.)
+It transitions in an adagio to a lively fugue in E-flat major.
+Halfway through, there is a false ending.
+After another three-chord brass sequence, the fugue resumes in E-flat minor, returning to E-flat major.

 Act 1

 Scene 1: A rough, rocky landscape

 Tamino, a handsome prince lost in a distant land, is pursued by a serpent and asks the gods to save him (aria: "Zu Hilfe!
 Zu Hilfe!" / Help!
 Help!, segued into trio "Stirb, Ungeheuer, durch uns're Macht!" / Die, monster, by our might!).
 He faints, and three ladies, attendants of the Queen of the Night, appear and kill the serpent.
-They find the unconscious prince extremely attractive, and each of them tries to convince the other two to leave.
+They find the unconscious prince extremely attractive, and each of them tries to persuade the other two to leave her alone with him.
 After arguing, they reluctantly decide to leave together.

-Tamino wakes up, and is surprised to find himself still alive.
+Tamino wakes up and is surprised to find himself still alive and the serpent dead.
 Papageno enters dressed as a bird.
 He describes his life as a bird-catcher, complaining he has no wife or girlfriend (aria: "Der Vogelfänger bin ich ja" / The birdcatcher am I indeed).
 Tamino introduces himself to Papageno, thinking Papageno killed the serpent.
 Papageno happily takes the credit – claiming he strangled it with his bare hands.
-The three ladies suddenly reappear and instead of giving Papageno wine, cake and figs, they give him water, a stone and place a padlock over his mouth as a warning not to lie.
-They give Tamino a portrait of the Queen of the Night's daughter Pamina, with whom Tamino falls instantly in love (aria: "Dies Bildnis ist bezaubernd schön" / This image is enchantingly beautiful).
+The three ladies suddenly reappear and instead of giving Papageno wine, cake and figs, they give him water and a stone, and padlock his mouth closed as a warning not to lie.
+They give Tamino a portrait of the Queen of the Night's daughter Pamina, with whom Tamino falls instantly in love (aria: "Dies Bildnis ist bezaubernd schön" / This portrait is enchantingly beautiful).